mediaelement/mediaelement/docs/usage.md

 To know how well-supported are each one of the formats, visit http://caniuse.com/

+**IMPORTANT NOTES**
-**IMPORTANT**: Only renderers prefixed as __native__, YouTube, and Flash shim, are integrated by default on the player.
+1. Only renderers prefixed as __native__, YouTube, and Flash shim, are integrated by default on the player.
 The rest of the renderers are stored in the `build/renderers` folder.
+2. For `flash_hls`, you can use the events listed on https://github.com/mangui/flashls/blob/dev/API.md by prepending __on__ followed by the event name in camelcase notation; i.e., to call `FRAGMENT_PLAYING`, you need to write `onFragmentPlaying` on JS.
+The events that return objects will have the info in the `data` attribute of the object; the rest, on the `message` attribute.

 **Notes**